Jamie Hewlett: Early career

 Hewlett drew a Tank Girl mini-series for the Vertigo imprint of DC Comics written by Peter Milligan.

 He opened a secondhand clothing store, 49.
 The shop, at 49 Rowlands Road, Worthing, was managed by girlfriend Jane Oliver, originally a member of Elastica, but this was a short-lived venture and closed within a year.

-Hewlett was still involved with British bands of the mid-1990s, including illustrating a comic strip version of Pulp's song "Common People".
+Hewlett was still involved with English bands of the mid-1990s, including illustrating a comic strip version of Pulp's song "Common People".

 Deadline was eventually cancelled in 1996 due to falling sales in a changed market and Hewlett concentrated on working in advertising and designs for television, most notably the children's series SMTV Live, featuring Ant & Dec.
-He also created the strip Get the Freebies, which was published monthly in British fashion magazine The Face.
+In 1996, he created the strip Get the Freebies, which was published monthly in English fashion magazine The Face.
 The stories, all set in London, followed the exploits of Terry Phoo, a gay, Buddhist kung-fu law enforcement officer and his sidekick Whitey Action, an enigmatic young anarchist with a bad attitude, as they tackle their primary adversaries The Freebies Gang.
 The dynamic between the two heroes was much like that of Tank Girl and her mutant kangaroo boyfriend Booga, with the episodes from the female protagonist's point of view.
 The strip's primary function was for Hewlett to vent his spleen against the media idols and trends of the day, the story often taking second place to the jokes.
+The strip ran for 12 issues.

+On 2 March 1996, his first son, Denholm Sweeney Hewlett was born.